Predicates

 type specifier could be implemented if desired; this package does

-not implement unsigned-byte
+not implement unsigned-byte by default.

-macros also use type
+The typecase and check-type macros also use type

 names.
 See Conditionals.
 See Assertions.
-The map
+The map,

-functions take type-name
+concatenate, and merge functions take type-name

 arguments to specify the type of sequence to return.
 See Sequences.